TempeHS/2027CT_myAIChatbot_Remy.E/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the GNU GPL v3.0 License - see the LICENSE file for details

 ## Acknowledgments